VOTMAN/hangmanGame/README.md

 # hangmanGame

-## Overview
+#### Video Demo: [url]
+#### Description
-This documentation provides a comprehensive explanation of the Python Hangman game code.
+This documentation provides a in-depth explanation of the Python Hangman game code.
 The Hangman game is a word-guessing game where players attempt to guess a hidden word by suggesting letters.
 If they make too many incorrect guesses, a hangman figure is drawn.

+## Note
+For the purposes of simplicity, i've used only the days of the week as the words to be guessed in this game.

 ## Features